vladinstein/larsvonlynch/README.md

 # Lars Von Lynch
 This application notifies its users about the upcoming movie releases.
 Each user creates a list of movies that he wants to follow (movies, that hasn't been released yet) and then gets notified by e-mail before each of the movies gets released (or on the day of the release).
 The users can adjust when exactly they want to be notified (30 days/7 days/1 day/any other number of days before the release or/and on the day of the release).

+# Data
+All the movie data used in this app is taken from [The Movie Database (TMDb)](https://www.themoviedb.org/).

 ## How it works
 * The user adds a movie to his list.